ahl27/EER/roborobo3/_README.txt

 ** DIRECTORY STRUCTURE **

-- prj    : project locations, each project is indenpendant, and may be seen as a special instance of roborobo - parameterized through ConfigurationLoader and .properties file.
+- prj    : project locations, each project is independent, and may be seen as a special instance of roborobo - parameterized through ConfigurationLoader and .properties file.
 - log    : log files.
 - data   : contains image files.
 - config : contains properties files.